Time-Correlated Video Bridge Matching: Experiments

 \subsection{Experiments Roadmap}

-We compare TCVBM with three classical generative methods: DDPM~\citep{10.5555/3495724.3496298}, DDIM~\citep{song2021denoising}, and Bridge Matching with Brownian Bridge (BM)~\citep[Chapter 9]{ibe2013markov}.
-For each method, we use the same setup, except for the loss function and sampling procedure in the forward and reverse processes, which are determined by the specific paradigm of each algorithm.
-Based on each of these four approaches, we train three models to solve the following tasks:
+We compare TCVBM with DDPM~\citep{10.5555/3495724.3496298}, DDIM~\citep{song2021denoising}, and Bridge Matching (BM)~\citep[Chapter 9]{ibe2013markov}.
+Experiments use the MovingMNIST dataset~\citep{DBLP:journals/corr/SrivastavaMS15}, which contains $10,000$ video sequences each $20$ frames long and showing $2$ moving digits in a $64 \times 64$ resolution.
+Implementation details can be found in the Appendix~\ref{appendix:implementation_details}.
+Using each approach, we train three models for the following tasks:

-\paragraph{Frame Interpolation.} A sequence of $10$ frames is fed into the network as input, with the first and last frames from the dataset fixed.
-At the output, $8$ middle frames are generated, which are then compared with $8$ corresponding video frames from the dataset.
-The DDPM and DDIM methods aim to solve the generation problem for middle frames from random noise in the reverse process.
-For BM and TCVBM methods, we consider two ways to initialize the middle input frames: linear interpolation between the two fixed boundary frames, or noise samples from the Gaussian distribution $\mathcal{N}(\textbf{0}, \I)$.
-The second approach produced better results for BM and TCVBM, so the results presented here further are for noise-based initialization method.
-For more details, please see the Appendix~\ref{appendix:initialization_interpolation}.
+\paragraph{Frame Interpolation.} The network inputs a sequence of $10$ frames, with the first and last frames fixed from the dataset.
+It generates $8$ middle frames, which are compared to the ground truth.
+DDPM and DDIM generate these frames from random noise.
+For BM and TCVBM, we tested initializing the middle frames via linear interpolation or Gaussian noise from $\mathcal{N}(\textbf{0}, \I)$; noise yielded better results and is used further.
+Details can be found in the Appendix~\ref{appendix:initialization_interpolation}.

 \paragraph{Image-to-Video Generation.} The task is to generate the remaining $9$ frames based on the first frame.
 We provide the first frame as input data, along with $9$ Gaussian samples from $\mathcal{N}(\textbf{0}, \I)$, or $9$ copies of the first frame.
 The second option demonstrated the best results for all methods, so further we consider this initialization variant.
 For more information, please see the Appendix~\ref{appendix:initialization_i2v}.